 As a resident’s physical and cognitive abilities decline, or they experience disease and disability, the third successful aging factor of ‘engagement with life’ becomes even more important.
 This is why a visit from a friend, participation in a group activity or favourite food can really make a resident’s day.

-In a Residential Aged Care setting, celebrating birthdays, anniversaries, cultural events and special occasions is one simple, yet priceless way older people can have meaningful engagement with life.
+In a Residential aged care setting, celebrating birthdays, anniversaries, cultural events and special occasions is one simple, yet priceless way older people can have meaningful engagement with life.
 Special events and celebrations usually have one thing in common: food.

 If a favourite dessert can brighten a resident’s afternoon, a beautifully-decorated birthday cake topped with a festival of candles, a dining room filled with streamers and smiling family, fellow residents and staff can bring enough joy to last a whole week.